paratestphp/paratest/README.md

     bootstrapping once and reuses these processes for each test executed.
 That way the overhead of process spawning and bootstrapping is reduced to the minimum.

-    Using the `--max-batch-size` option with the WrapperRunner will reset each worker after `--max-batch-size` testcases, which might help solve memory leaks problems
+    Using the `--max-batch-size` option with the WrapperRunner will reset each worker after `--max-batch-size` testcases, which might help solve memory leaks problems.

 2. **Adjust the number of processes with `-p`**